Activity recognition

 Activity recognition aims to recognize the actions and goals of one or more agents from a series of observations on the agents' actions and the environmental conditions.
 Since the 1980s, this research field has captured the attention of several computer science communities due to its strength in providing personalized support for many different applications and its connection to many different fields of study such as medicine, human-computer interaction, or sociology.

 Due to its multifaceted nature, different fields may refer to activity recognition as plan recognition, goal recognition, intent recognition, behavior recognition, location estimation and location-based services.

 Types

 Sensor-based, single-user activity recognition

-Sensor-based activity recognition integrates the emerging area of sensor networks with novel data mining and machine learning techniques to model a wide range of human activities.
-Mobile devices (e.g. smart phones) provide sufficient sensor data and calculation power to enable physical activity recognition to provide an estimation of the energy consumption during everyday life.
-Sensor-based activity recognition researchers believe that by empowering ubiquitous computers and sensors to monitor the behavior of agents (under consent), these computers will be better suited to act on our behalf.
-Visual sensors that incorporate color and depth information, such as the Kinect, allow more accurate automatic action recognition and fuse many emerging applications such as interactive education and smart environments.
-Multiple views of visual sensor enable the development of machine learning for automatic view invariant action recognition.
-More advanced sensors used in 3D motion capture systems allow highly accurate automatic recognition, in the expenses of more complicated hardware system setup.
+Sensor-based activity recognition combines sensor-network technologies with data-mining and machine-learning methods to model human activities.
+Mobile devices, including smartphones, can collect sensor data and process it for applications such as physical-activity recognition and the estimation of energy expenditure in everyday life.
+Some research examines whether computers and sensors can, with users' consent, monitor behavior and use the data to provide agentic assistance.
+Visual sensors that collect color and depth information, such as the Kinect, are used for automatic action recognition in applications including interactive education and smart environments.
+Data from multiple camera views can be used to develop action-recognition systems that are less dependent on viewing angle.
+Sensors used in three-dimensional motion-capture systems can provide detailed movement data for action recognition but may require more complex hardware and setup procedures.